MatrossGill/Programming-Languages-Overview/README.md

 # Useful Tools for Students

-A collaborative guide by [Gilbert Kiprono, Gladwell, Thomas].
+A collaborative guide by [Gilbert Kiprono, Gladwell, George].

 ## Table of Contents
 - [Introduction](#introduction)